J-HangarSpace

 Gifu Prefecture (Blue Impulse aerobatic team markings)

-in Blue Impulse aerobatic team markings (photo from Apr.
-2019 [link])
+in Blue Impulse aerobatic team markings (photos from Apr.
+2019 [link] and

 (See May 2022 Bulletin Board story)